200 Years of Australian Art at the Royal Academy: Connections Between Painting and the Spiritual Realm

 As Russell Drysdale said, “In Australia there is a quality of strangeness that you do not find … anywhere else.”

-Reviews of this exhibition have been mixed, with a lot of criticism levelled at it in the UK.
-But from the first painting of a convict settlement, neat, peaceful, well spaced out and idealized, through to the contemporary paintings struggling to reconcile the wounded history of cruelty, misunderstanding and conflict between aboriginal people and European colonial settlers, this exhibition was for me an opportunity to revisit and relive my own experience of four and a half years living in this great continent.
+Reviews of the exhibition were mixed, with a lot of criticism levelled at it in the UK.
+But from the first painting of a convict settlement, neat, well spaced out and idealized, through to the contemporary paintings struggling to reconcile the wounded history of cruelty, misunderstanding and conflict between aboriginal people and European colonial settlers, the exhibition created, for me, a strong sense of connection to my own experience of four and a half years living in this great continent.

 There was no painting of Sydney Opera House, my favourite of all buildings; but there was one by Grace Cossington Smith of Sydney Harbour Bridge being built, (“The Bridge in Building”, 1929) viewed from below, demonstrating pride, hope, creative enterprise, ingenuity, and above, beyond and around it a distinctly spiritual resonance.